Cost Effective Strategies to Recognize Employees

-There are many compelling reasons to put employee recognition at the heart of an organization including higher employee retention, increased productivity and strengthened motivation to name a few.
+There are many compelling reasons to put employee recognition at the heart of an organization including higher employee retention, increased productivity, and strengthened motivation to name a few.
 Because employee recognition programs can sometimes be seen as costly, employers have to come up with creative ways to recognize employees.

-In the discussion we will be covering cost effective strategies that will allow organizations to recognize employees in a matter of minutes with lasting results.
+In the discussion, we will be covering cost-effective strategies that will allow organizations to recognize employees in a matter of minutes with lasting results.

 Why Employee Recognition is Important

 When recognizing peers become part of the day-to-day of a workplace, it fosters team building and alignment.
 Employee recognition comes in many forms.
 Employees can be recognized as individuals and for contributing to team efforts.
-It is important to recognize individual efforts even when recognizing team achievements as it shows real-time understanding of another’s priorities.
+It is important to recognize individual efforts even when recognizing team achievements as it shows a real-time understanding of another’s priorities.

 Employee recognition can also be both formal and informal.
-Formal initiatives can be part of an organization wide, quarterly activity, whereas informal recognitions can be given several times a week to promote extra productivity.
+Formal initiatives can be part of an organization-wide, quarterly activity, whereas informal recognitions can be given several times a week to promote extra productivity.